Python-World/Python_and_the_Web/Scripts/Miscellaneous/Automatic Birthday Wisher/readme.md

   >So what to do next?

-  The next approach is as follows which wont requie to turn on your machine.
+  The next approach is as follows which won't require to turn on your machine.

   1.Deploy your python script to Heroku.